Kvinde der oplever hårtab

 5. Improper hair care

 Your hair care actually plays a big role in whether you will experience hair loss.
 The wrong hair care can damage both your scalp, your hair roots and the hair itself.
+Understanding how much hair loss is normal can be tricky, but good hair care habits can reduce unnecessary shedding and prevent follicle blockage.

 There are several different types of incorrect hair care.
 Here you can read some examples of the most common errors: